 FOR THE WINE CONNOISSEUR

 Speaking of local, let’s talk about wine pairings!
 Our SLO CAL regions from Arroyo Grande and Edna Valley are perfect for cooler climate whites, while Paso Robles’ heavier weather emboldens the red varietals.
-With notes like dark, old, rich and deep, Linne Calodo wines are made “for the joy of it” in Paso Robles.
+With tasting rooms temporarily paused, wineries are still open for bottle sales to fill your loved ones stocking.
+Virtual events are also a big hit, with video conferencing wine guides explaining the tasting notes you're sensing in your own living room.
+Those dark, old, rich and deep notes will be sensed from Linne Calodo wines, made “for the joy of it” in Paso Robles.
 Just up the road, Booker Wine's Eric Jensen not only creates great wines, but has just secured national distribution with the more affordable line, My Favorite Neighbor.
 Jensen pays tribute to the mentors he's had in winemaking through the brand by adding their photos to bottles.
 Such is the case for Stephan Asseo of L’Aventure Winery, located just down the block from Jensen.
 Also nearby, the 22 year French winemaker helped establish the Paso Robles industry and offers genuine bottles of his native grapes.
 Asseo influenced another winemaker, Guillaume Fabre of Clos Solène.
 This winery has a small portfolio, but includes a gorgeous holiday collection packaged in a wooden box.
 Keeping it in the family, Denner Vineyards is a regular high scorer, and sells a few grapes to Edgar Torres, of Bodega de Edgar, to make his own blends across town.
 Epoch Estate Wines is a little further out on 46, but a great place to pick up your holiday wine for serving or gifting.
 Equally as extended is Tablas Creek Vineyard, up Adelaida Road, the vineyard offers an extensive selection of wines to select from.
 If you head back down to Edna Valley, Talley Vineyards has a lighter Pino Noir and Chardonnay selection that will blow your mind.
 Malene Wines are also in the Edna region for the Rosé lovers, selling out of their swanky Airstream.

 FOR THE BEER ENTHUSIAST

 They say, it takes a lot of beer for winemakers to drink while they wait for their wine to age.
 Maybe that’s why we have our own beer trail.
-Firestone Walker among them.
-In the brewery lineup is the 805 brand, marked for the SLO CAL area code.
+And if you're needing a burger for the ride, Atascadero offers their Brews & Burgers Trail.
+Although temporarily paused, the breweries are still open for sales.
+Firestone Walker stands strong among our offerings.
+In the Firestone brewery lineup is the 805 brand, marked for the SLO CAL area code.
 Be sure to try it not only on tap at their Paso Robles headquarters, but anywhere its distributed.
 Silva Brewing Company is also located in Paso Robles and offers around a dozen selections to choose from.
 Libertine Brewing Company is offering a specific stocking stuffer stout for a winter warmer.
 The Morro Bay brewer’s reserve and Saison offerings sprinkle the rest of their menu of selections, all enjoyed with their bottle club.
 Barrelhouse Brewing Co.’s multi-acre Brewery and Beer Gardens in Paso Robles is a destination for all ages.
 Be sure to grab your taste of SLO CAL through their California-wide distribution network.

 FOR THE SPIRIT ANIMAL